lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * `data` - some data files for running the applications
 * `images` - diagrams used for this document
+* `akkaserverpersistent` - Akka Streams implementation of model serving (based router and actors)
-* `akkaserver` - Akka Streams implementation of model serving
+* `akkaserver` - Akka Streams implementation of model serving (based on custom stage)
-* `client` - Data and model loader used to run either Akka or Kafka streams application
+* `client` - Data and model loader used to run either Akka or Kafka streams application.
+This process has to be started first to ensure that Kafka local server is running.
 * `configuration` - Shared configurations anf InfluxDB support (see prerequisites)
 * `model` - Implementation of both Tensorflow anf PMML models.
 * `protobufs` - Shared models in protobuf format.
 * `naiveserver` -  Kafka Streams implementation of model serving using in memory storage.
 * `serverstandardstore` -  Kafka Streams implementation of model serving using standard data store.
 * `server` -  Kafka Streams implementation of model serving using custom data store.
+* `scalakafkastreamingwrapper` -  Scala implementation of Kafka streams DSL.

 The build is done via SBT